A Guide to Online Laser Cutting

 Providers have an upload page on their websites where you can add the vector file and complete an online form to request for a quote.
 Most will quickly get back to you with either a quote and timeline for production or ask for additional information if needed.
 The price will primarily be pegged on the type of material being worked on and the duration it will take to cut, mark or engrave as per your order.
 If the quote and terms of payment are acceptable, you simply confirm, pay, and the order is carried out.
 Even with the quickest fabrication process, do keep in mind that delivery will also be affected by how far the provider’s processing plant is vis-à-vis your own location.

-Yorkshire Laser is a family run business based in Leeds, offering an exceptional and bespoke laser and mental fabrication service.
+Yorkshire Laser are an industry-leading business based in Leeds, offering an exceptional and bespoke laser and mental fabrication service.
 Get in touch for a personalised quote today!